 The Northern Trapper - Seasons of trapping in the north - Returns to be expected - Getting ready for the season's campaign - Conditions to be met in the North Country.

-Trapping in the north country today has a glamour about it that appeals strongly to the outdoor man and well it may for trapping has played a very important part in the past history of North America.
-When America was first discovered the Indians were at that time existing by hunting and trapping.
-To be sure they had no highly developed hunting or trapping implements as we have them today; nevertheless, they secured sufficient fur-bearing animals to furnish them with food and clothing and that was the main consideration.
+Trapping in the north country today has a glamour about it that appeals strongly to the outdoor man and well it may, for trapping has played a very important part in the history of North America.
+When America was first discovered, the Indians were at that time existing by hunting and trapping.
+To be sure, they had no highly developed hunting or trapping implements as we have them today; nevertheless, they secured sufficient fur-bearing animals to furnish them with food and clothing and that was the main consideration.

-With the coming of the white man the fur trade developed rapidly for it was the only resource which offered the newcomers a ready return, the animals so secured acting as food, clothing and currency.
-These days have long since passed away and the huge wildness which once hid any number of such fur-bearing animals have largely given way to towns and cities and farms; while the animals once to be found there have been taken or have been, driven back further into the heavy timber.
+With the coming of the white man, the fur trade developed rapidly for it was the only resource which offered the newcomers a ready return, the animals so secured acting as food, clothing and currency.
+These days have long since passed away and the huge wildness which once hid any number of such fur-bearing animals has largely given way to towns and cities and farms; while the animals once to be found there have been taken, or have been, driven back further into the heavy timber.

 It is now almost a universal policy for two trappers to go in together.
 It is more pleasant to have company, safer because should one partner get into difficulties through sickness or otherwise, which he could not get out of alone, the other is there to help him, and usually more lucrative for when men have the two advantageous conditions just outlined they can do better work and cover more territory than two men each working separately could accomplish.
 Another point worth considering is that men are apt to go insane living alone for months without company.
 Quite a number of fatalities do occur each year in the north country as the following clippings from newspapers will show: